-One of my readers stumbled upon a 4-year-old blog post explaining the potential implementations of VXLAN hardware gateways, and asked me if that information is still relevant.
+One of my readers stumbled upon blog post from 2011 explaining the potential implementations of VXLAN hardware gateways, and asked me if that information is still relevant.

-Here’s a brief overview of what individual vendors’ hardware gateways (ToR switches) can or cannot do (to the best of my knowledge – please write a comment if I missed anything).
+Here’s a brief overview of what individual vendors’ hardware gateways (ToR switches) can or cannot do (to the best of my knowledge).

 - Nuage (or Alcatel Lucent) has Virtualized Services Gateway, which is another VXLAN gateway, but as I couldn’t find any documentation on Nuage or Alcatel Lucent web site (and the VSP documentation is behind a regwall), it’s not on the list.
 Five years later, some vendors still haven’t got the memo.